-Here we explain the differences between condo and co-op insurance.
-A good understanding of what it covers means you’ll save money and have fewer problems when a claim is made.
+We explain the differences between condo and co-op insurance coverage.
+A good understanding of what it covers means you’ll save money and have fewer problems when a claim made.

 Table of Contents

 Most condo and co-op buyers are so caught up in the buying process that they fail to read the fine print on what is covered by the building insurance.
 You should find out about this before you buy it because they can vary significantly from one property to another.
 In a nutshell, your private apartment insurance covers everything within the four walls of your apartment.
 Building insurance covers everything that happens outside of them.
 Don’t make the mistake of thinking that the building insurance will cover damage to your residence.
 Get a separate policy for your apartment.